testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

     )
 ```

-That is one sweet combinatorial test which takes testing to a whole new level and allows new test engineers
+That is one sweet combinatorial test that takes testing to a whole new level and allows new test engineers
-to start seeing the true power of having combinatorial testing at their finger tips.
+to start seeing the true power of having combinatorial testing at their fingertips.

-If you read the code carefully, you will notice that it very intuitive and the [either()] function defines
+If you read the code carefully, you will notice that it is very intuitive, and the [either()] function defines
-the possibilities and we don't have to worry about any for-loops or calculation of all the combinations.
+the possibilities, so we don't have to worry about any for-loops or calculations of all the combinations.
 All the magic is done by {% testflows %}.

 # Wrapping up